TanvirArjel/CustomValidation/README.md

 # AspNetCore.CustomValidation
- This is a cusotm model validaton library for ASP.NET Core projects.
+ This is a custom model validation library for ASP.NET Core projects.

  ## How do I get started?